Planting wildflowers and natives will not only attract bees and butterflies, but also other pollinators and wildlife.

 Native plants and wildflowers are especially adapted to the climate and conditions of a country, and suit the indigenous wildlife, without upsetting the balance of nature.

-Wildflowers and native plants are therefore some of the best plants for bees, and ideally, every ‘bee garden’ should have at least a few of the wildflower plants in a border, of if you have space, a patch of lawn can be converted into a meadow area.
+Wildflowers and native plants are, however, some of the best plants for bees, and ideally, every ‘bee garden’ should have at least a few of the wildflower plants in a border, of if you have space, a patch of lawn can be converted into a wildflower zone.
 It's possible to find suppliers selling a range of mixes for a variety of soil and light conditions, as well as wildflower ranges for bees and butterflies.

 Many a native wildflower landscape has been lost due to farming practices and building development.